-The Necrocracy: Mega City One becomes this during the "Necropolis" arc, turning into a complete slaughterhouse.
+Mega City One becomes this during the "Necropolis" arc, turning into a complete slaughterhouse after it's conquered by two ghosts and four walking corpses from another dimension.
 The Sisters of Death blot out the sun to prevent all daylight and the Dark Judges take command of the Hall of Justice.
 They declare all life illegal, brainwash the Judges to gun down civilians constantly, and cull 10,000 citizens themselves every day, while disease, chaos, and death spreads throughout the city in general.
 Before they are overthrown by Judge Dredd they have reduced the population by some 60 million people.

 Nigh-Invulnerability: The Dark Judges are undead monsters who are virtually impossible to destroy.
 Their physical forms are incredibly strong to begin with, but these are just hosts they're possessing.
 Destroying it will only prompt their incorporeal essence to possess another person and transform back into their standard shapes.